HexmosTech/Lama2/README.md

 ### Syntax Guidance

-The following is the *recommended* flow for an `.http` file.
+The following is the *recommended* flow for an `.l2` file.
 The grammar offers some additional flexibilities in ordering the various components, but it is preferable to stick to the following ordering to help with understanding.